Popular words in English. A list of basic English words for live communication. Greetings and farewells

 values.
 Most often this verb can be translated as "receive":

-Last year, the country got liberty.“This country gained freedom last year.
+Last year, the country got liberty.– Last year this country gained freedom.

 He got a bicycle for his birthday.– He was given a bicycle for his birthday.
-Also get can be included in countless combinations and translated differently depending on the context:
+Also get can appear in countless combinations and be translated differently depending on the context:

 It's getting on my nerves.- It gets on my nerves.